k0kubun/yarv-mjit/README.md

 - Support Windows
 - Fix bugs in JIT-ed code, and pass tests with `-j`
-- Inline core functions especially around method call
-- Inline Ruby method
+- Inline Ruby method and one written in C